guille555/bck--java--HibernateXML/README.md

 # bck--java--HibernateXML
-In this example, it's demostraded the use of Hibernate's XML mapping technology implemented with an Apache Derby data base, in memory.
+In this example, it's demostraded the use of Hibernate's XML mapping technology with an Apache Derby data base.
+Technologies utilized:

+  * NetBeans IDE
+  * Java 8
+  * Hibernate ORM (XML Mapping)
+  * Apache Derby